aws-samples/sample-automate-aws-supply-chain-deployment/ASC-Integration-Flows/README.md

-# This folder is a standalone repository that deploys ASC integration flows.
-It uses Hashicorp Terraform and python for deployment.
+# This directory can be used as a standalone repository that deploys AWS Supply Chain Integration Flows

+We have shown its deployment using HashiCorp Terraform and Python.

 ## Contents